 They do this a couple of times, hoping that a good number of the people who make a complaint will give up and drop out after the first or second rejection.

 Even those who get through the first sieve have not won the battle because, although they are apparently dealt with, the process becomes a never-ending story, usually taking weeks or even months to reach the point where they approve our claim and compensate us.

 The Adhoc.Support Advocacy Community aims to solve this problem by helping individuals to find the best possible solution to their interests using the power of the community.
-On the other hand, to help community members to make the best decision before they buy, by providing feedback from individual experiences in the form of complaints, and to help suppliers and manufacturers to improve the quality of products and services by providing feedback from customers.
+On the other hand, it helps community members to make the best decision before they buy, by providing feedback from individual experiences in the form of complaints and helps suppliers and manufacturers to improve the quality of products and services by providing feedback from customers.

 The fact that you’ve come this far and have already decided in your head that you like the way of thinking itself, in addition to the strength of the community, is proof that we’re articulate and clear enough.
 That’s why more and more people are joining the Adhoc.Support advocacy community.